-In 1997, the all-volunteer effort known as the Ragtag Film Society began screening films at Columbia's premier downtown concert venue, The Blue Note.
-Society members included David Wilson, Paul Sturtz, Gabriel Wallace, Scott Davis, and Chad Furgueson, who were supported by the generosity of The Blue Note's Richard King, 9th Street Video's Janet Marsh, a mysteriously connected man named Sam Black, and countless disenfranchised Columbia youth.
+In 1998, the all-volunteer effort known as the Ragtag Film Society began screening films at Columbia's premier downtown concert venue, The Blue Note, with Jim Jarmusch's Neil Young documentary, Year of the Horse, on Sunday, January 18.
+Society members included David Wilson, Paul Sturtz, Gabriel Wallace, Scott Davis, and Chad Fergueson, who were supported by the generosity of The Blue Note's Richard King, 9th Street Video's Janet Marsh, a mysteriously connected man named Sam Black, plus a number of restless Columbia youth.
 With no experience in the film business, scant technical knowledge and a devil-may-care attitude, the film society curated five series, tapping into tremendous community enthusiasm for independent film.
-Highlights include the gorgeous Princess Mononoke, the first film screened with an operational, if cobbled together, 35mm projection system, a Superbowl Sunday screening of Underground, and such late 20th century music docs as Kurt & Courtney and Wild Man Blues.
+Highlights include Todd Solondz's Happiness, Hayao Miyazaki's gorgeous Princess Mononoke (on a barely operational 16mm projector), and a Superbowl Sunday screening of Emir Kusturica's Underground.

-In short order, the Society was ready for a brick-and-mortar storefront.
 Meanwhile, Ron Rottinghaus, Tim Spence, and Holly Roberson (Bonavita Enterprises) had a vision for a combination bakery, bar, and occasional movie house.
 Forces were joined, support was mustered, but no viable location could be found.
-Finally in May 2000, Bonavita Enterprises opened Ragtag Cinemacafé at 23 N. 10th Street, in part due to the benevolent support of Margot McMillen.
-Housed in a storefront, the 10th Street theater was intimate with 70 seats and a tiny bar.
-The first screening was the best movie ever about Missouri, Christopher Guest's Waiting for Guffman.
-Other program highlights from the early Tenth Street days include Lars Von Trier's Dancer in the Dark.
-In June 2001, Uprise Bakery, also a Bonavita project, opened around the corner at 816 Broadway, offering customers full-flavored artisan and whole grain breads, homemade soups, specialty sandwiches, scratch pastries, bread plates, and breakfast.
-Even before its opening date, Uprise Bakery provided inspired bread, soups, snacks, and a bar, forming the basis of unique, house-made concessions and grown-up beverages for Ragtag Cinema's patrons.
+Finally, in May 2000, Bonavita Enterprises opened Ragtag Cinemacafé at 23 North 10th Street, in part due to the benevolent support of Margot McMillen.
+Housed in a storefront below the local Odd Fellows lodge, the 10th Street theater was an intimate, eclectic space with 70 seats made up of donated couches and salvaged office chairs.
+The first official screening, on June 2, was Christopher Guest's Waiting for Guffman (a Missouri favorite).
+In June 2001, Uprise Bakery, also a Bonavita project, opened around the corner, at 816 E. Broadway, offering customers full-flavored artisan and whole-grain breads, homemade soups, specialty sandwiches and pastries.
+Even before its opening date, Uprise Bakery provided inspired bread, soups, snacks, and a bar, forming the basis of unique, house-made concessions and grown-up beverages for Ragtag Cinemacafé's patrons.

-A hugely popular screening of Alfred Hitchcock's Rear Window at the Missouri Theatre in 2000 and a fundraising dinner hosted by cinephile and Ragtag early supporter, Dr. Sarah Riddick, made it possible for the Society to purchase a 35mm projector for the Missouri Theatre, which led to four years of ambitious collaborative series.
-The historic 1,200-seat Missouri Theatre was home to, among other events, a sell-out show of Sing-Along Sound of Music and the silent film classic Nosferatu with live accompaniment by the Alloy Orchestra.
+A hugely popular screening of Alfred Hitchcock's Rear Window at the Missouri Theatre, in 2000, and a fundraising dinner hosted by cinephile and early Ragtag supporter Dr. Sarah Riddick made it possible for the society to purchase a 35mm projector for the Missouri Theatre, which led to four years of ambitious collaborative programming.
+The historic 1,200-seat theater was home to a sold-out show of Sing-Along Sound of Music and the silent film classic Nosferatu with live accompaniment by the Alloy Orchestra.

-Also in 2004, Ragtag Cinema reconfigured itself into a 501(c)(3) not-for-profit arts organization and received tax exemption from the IRS.
+In 2004, Ragtag Cinemacafé reconfigured itself into a 501(c)(3) not-for-profit arts organization, Ragtag Programming for Film and Media Art.
 Original board members included Anna Lingo, Ron Newman, Charlotte Overby, Tom Prater, Dr. Sarah Riddick, and Dr. Nancy West.

-Over the next few years, Ragtag continued to expand its scope.
-In February 2004, Ragtag supported the first True/False Film Fest, which sold 4,000 tickets to films at three venues over a three-day weekend.
-Highlights from the first T/F included opening night film Touching the Void, directed by Kevin Macdonald, and Errol Morris's The Fog of War.
-Since that time, True/False has increased audience size tenfold, tripled its number of venues and expanded to a four-day festival, featuring more than 120 screenings, as well as concerts, panels, receptions, multidisciplinary media events, visual arts installations, and some of the most epic parties Columbia, Missouri has ever experienced.
+In February 2004, Ragtag supported the first True/False Film Festival (the second project of our nonprofit), which sold 4,000 movie tickets at three venues over a three-day weekend.
+Highlights from the first fest include opening-night film Touching the Void, and Errol Morris's The Fog of War.
+Since that time, True/False Film Fest has increased audience size tenfold, dropped the "-ival", tripled its number of venues and expanded to a four-day festival, featuring more than 120 screenings, as well as concerts, panels, multidisciplinary media events, art installations, epic parties — and a parade.

-By late 2006, Ragtag Cinema and its audiences had outgrown its cramped lobby, single bathroom, and aging projection equipment.
-The Board of Directors launched a capital campaign to raise funds for a new theater space and all its accoutrements.
-Within two years, the community had contributed around $250,000 to cover much of the cost of final construction, seating, screens, curtains, the box office, ticketing systems, and projection equipment.
+By late 2006, Ragtag Cinemacafé and its audiences had outgrown its intimate lobby, single bathroom (inside the theater!), and aging projection equipment.
+The board of directors launched a capital campaign to raise funds for a new theater space and all its accoutrements.
+Within two years, the community had contributed around $250,000 to cover much of final construction, seating, screens, curtains, box office, ticketing system, and projection equipment.